 You can take off most oven light covers by twisting and pulling.
 If there’s no noticeable connector, wiggle and pull the cover.
 It may be easy to remove.
 If the cover doesn’t twist off, it may be held using metal clips or a metal ring.
 Look for clips or rings holding the bulb cover and remove them.
 Save clips and screws to reapply soon.

 Remove the Old Light Bulb

 You can remove the old light bulb by unscrewing it from the socket.
 Depending on your model, it may have two screws or just one.
 If it has just one screw, you can remove it with your fingers.
-If it has two screws, use a philips head screwdriver to unscrew them both at once.
+If it has two screws, use a Phillips head screwdriver to unscrew them at once.
 Once they’re removed, pull out the old bulb.